 2-3 tablespoons whole green cardamom pods (I use Diaspora's Single-Origin Baraka Cardamom pods which are the best I've ever had)

 1-2 whole allspice berries

 2-4 whole cloves

-3/4 to 1 cup of milk, I prefer whole but any variety will work, even almond
+3/4 to 1 cup of milk, I prefer whole but, any variety will work, even almond or oat

 Add tea bags to boiling water and bring water back to a boil.
-Then add all the honey, sugar (if using) and spices.
-Let spices and sugar simmer in tea for 5-8 min., depending on how much spice you like.
+Then add all the honey, sugar (if using), and spices.
+Let spices and honey simmer in tea for 5-8 minutes, depending on how much spice you like.
 Boil longer for more spice flavor.

-Take the pot and pour tea through a kitchen strainer (fine mesh) into a measuring cup or pitcher.
+Take the pot and pour the tea through a kitchen strainer (fine mesh) into a measuring cup or pitcher.
 Then pour the tea back into the pot.
-Bring tea back to a boil, careful not to let it over boil, and let simmer for 3 more min.
-Once the tea is finished, use measuring cup or pitcher to serve, pouring into the mug from as high as you dare to create a bit of froth on top.
+Bring tea back to a boil, careful not to let it overboil, and let simmer for 3 more min.
+Once the tea is finished, use a measuring cup or pitcher to serve, pouring into the mug from as high as you dare to create a bit of foam on top.

 Honey Masala Chai can be made ahead of time and kept in the refrigerator until ready to reheat and serve.
-Stored in a mason jar with lid or covering, it keeps up to 5 days and maybe more with all the spices and sugar, which are preservatives.
+Stored in a mason jar with a lid or covering, it keeps up to 5 days and maybe more with all the spices and honey, which are preservatives.
 You can up the amount of spices if you like more flavor.
-Also, if you don’t have whole spices, it’s possible to use ground ones but you’ll want to use cheesecloth to strain the tea so you don’t get all the spice grit in your final product.
+Also, if you don't have whole spices, it's possible to use ground ones, but you'll want to use cheesecloth to strain the tea, so you don't get all the spice grit in your final product.

 Note: The history of Masala Chai is important because the origin of the tea is based on Indian resistance to British colonial rule.
 One of the best and most comprehensive articles I've read about is from Leena Trivedi-Grenier on the Epicurious website.
 You can read it here.